quartzsite/bardslog/content/1587-10-24-into-the-forest-of-steel.md

 ---
 title: "Into the Forest of Steel"
-date: 1587-10-24
+date: "1587-10-24"
+slug: "into-the-forest-of-steel"
 place: "Edge of the Blackwood"
-mood: "Determined"
+mood: "determined, attentive"
+arc: "Road to Maraisbourg"
 lesson: "Every path begins with a single step and a single cut"
+chronology:
+  index: 5
+  prev: "1587-10-23-setting-out-to-seek-the-masters"
+  next: "1587-10-25-learning-the-oberhau"
+tags: ["hermit", "forest", "measure", "practice", "oberhau"]
+factions: ["Free Cities"]
+voices: ["Silence", "Wind"]
+foreshadow:
+  - "A hermit whose posture recalls von Lychenar"
+  - "First true strike will be named, not guessed"
+  - "Old red towers thrum faintly beyond the trees"
 ---

-I left the cobbles of the city behind today and stepped into the Blackwood, following rumors of a hermit who knew the blade like no other.
-The pines whispered with stories older than any of my songs.
-My lute bounced at my side, its cracked frame a reminder of the Smoky Hearth and of the path that brought me here.
-After hours of walking, I found a small clearing where an old man was splitting logs with motions so precise they could have been written in notation.
-He looked up with piercing eyes that seemed to hold centuries.
-When I gave my name he laughed and said names are as light as feathers.
-He called himself nothing at all, yet when he took up a stick his posture and cuts matched the descriptions of the mysterious Grandmaster von Lychenar that I had recited in taverns.
-We spoke of battles fought in the Empire and the Mediterranean, of condottieri and mercenaries, of princes who paid for armies while poets starved.
-He told me that steel is a verse you must learn to read and write.
+# Into the Forest of Steel
+**1587-10-24**
+*Edge of the Blackwood*

+I left the city cobbles for pine roots and needles.
+Rumor said a hermit lived here who read steel like script.
+The trunks held the wind in long notes and the ground smelled of resin.

+By a small clearing an old man split logs with a rhythm that needed no drum.
+His cuts were square, his recovery clean, his stance exactly where the weight asked to be.
+He asked my name, then waved it away and watched how I stood.
+When he lifted a stick his lines matched the plates I had spoken of as stories.
+I had not met von Lychenar, but I knew the look of his school.

+We talked little.
+He pointed once at my shoulders, once at my feet, and let the silence do the rest.
+Far off a tower beat the hour and the trees answered with their own soft time.
+He said steel is a verse and you learn it by reading out loud until the mouth knows it.

-Tomorrow he will begin to show me the first true strike.
-My heart beats faster than it ever did when stepping onto a stage.
+Tomorrow he will begin the first true strike.
+I feel the road behind me and the work ahead.

+{{< lutebox pool="letters" title="Open a Letter from the Blackwood" hint="A hermit’s cut is measure made visible." cooldown="0" >}}